AlaskaAirlines/auro-slideshow/index.md

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../docs/partials/readmeAddlInfo.md) -->
 <!-- The below content is automatically added from ./../docs/partials/readmeAddlInfo.md -->
 `autoplay` and `autoScroll` are mutually exclusive properties and should not be used together on the same component instance.

+On mobile devices, `autoScroll` and `navigation` controls are automatically disabled.

+Both `navigation` and `pagination` can be used together, but at least one must be used to give users a clear way to control the slides manually.
 <!-- AURO-GENERATED-CONTENT:END -->

 ## Example(s)